 Books are matched closely to children’s emerging knowledge of phonics and common exception words through well-advised choices.
 The nurturing qualities of exceptional staff allow children to experience success and gain confidence in reading at all levels.
 Hearing children read and supporting their increasingly fluent decoding is encouraged to be the heartbeat of life between home and school.
 Phonics Bug is used to ensure consistency of teaching between classes and is a central part of our approach thanks to its engaging fast-paced range of aural, visual and kinaesthetic phonics activities.

 For parents wanting an independent whistle-stop tour of how it all works, take a look here at The School Run.
-In Reception, children will typically start by teaching Phase 2 sounds and ‘tricky words’ but this is adapted to suit the children each year.
+In Reception, children will typically start by being taught 'Phase 2' sounds and ‘tricky words’ but this is adapted to suit the children each year.
 Throughout Reception they will usually progress through Phase 3 and 4.
-Each lesson has the same structure so that children’s know what to expect and can apply their knowledge adeptly in each session.
+Each lesson has the same structure so that children know what to expect and can apply their knowledge adeptly in each session.
 Every phonics phase will be learnt and consolidated and by the end of Year 1 children will take the Phonics Check.
-Take a look at the video below for an explanation of what this entails… In Year 2 further consolidation takes place - by now phase 5 - before embarking on spelling patterns in phase 6.
-(More on spelling can be found in the menu on the English subject page)
+Take a look at the video below for an explanation of what this entails… In Year 2 further consolidation takes place - by now phase 5 - before embarking on their spelling curriculum using spelling shed.
+More information on our spelling approach can be found here.

 We support pupils for as long as it takes until they can read whether they have identified special educational needs or any other need that prohibits them from learning at a faster rate.
 In Key Stage Two we run Project X - a highly motivational adventure series that embeds phonics.
 Take a look below…